tetrismegistus/snes_rom_info/README.md

 ## Requirements

-Should work with any standar Python 3 environments.
+Should work with any standard Python 3 environment.

 ## Installation